Selecting the Right Standard Trailer

 The Hamax Outback is another great option for commuting, since it's durable, has a roomy cargo space, and is super comfortable for kids.
 However, if your commute takes you up any serious inclines, steer clear of the heavy Outback and check out a lighter option, like the D'Lite or the Bee.

 How's the Weather?

 Most trailers on the market tout their weather-resistant properties, but we found a wide variation in the performance of the models we tested.
-If you are regularly riding in very wet or hot environments, spend some extra time with this section.
+If you are regularly riding in very wet or hot environments, spend some extra time inspecting the trailer you're considering.

 Will It Fit Your Bike?

 Most bike trailers will work with most bikes, but will your bike trailer work with your bike?
 In modern bike trailer designs, a big part of the answer to this question comes down to the hitch.